CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 ### Exercise (10 minutes)

-1. Swap your laptop with your neighbouring pair and review each other's code for the `formatPenceToPounds` and `increaseByHalf` exercise - what can be improved?
+1. Swap your laptop with your neighbouring pair (or send your code to them over slack) and review each other's code for the `formatPenceToPounds` and `increaseByHalf` exercise - what can be improved?
 Is the code readable?

 ## Giving Feedback to Each Other